mchmarny/github-activity-counter/README.md

 | Actor   | string | GitHub username of the user who initialized that event (e.g. PR author vs the PR merger who could be a automation tool like prow) |
 | EventAt | time   | Original event time (not the WebHook processing time, except for push which could include multiple commits)                       |

+## Pre-requirements

+### GCP Project and gcloud SDK

+If you don't have one already, start by creating new project and configuring [Google Cloud SDK](https://cloud.google.com/sdk/docs/).
+Similarly, if you have not done so already, you will have [set up Cloud Run](https://cloud.google.com/run/docs/setup).

 ## Setup

 To setup this service you will:

-* Build docker image from this repo (using Cloud Build)
+* Build docker image from the source in this repo (using Cloud Build)
 * Configure service dependencies (PubSub topic, Dataflow job, BigQuery table)
 * Deploy and configure service using the previously built image (Cloud Run)
 * Setup WebHook (GitHub)

-First, start by cloning this repo:
+To start, clone this repo:

 ```shell
 git clone https://github.com/mchmarny/github-activity-counter.git